mikaells/RibDif/README.md

     x.fna #16s files
     ani/ # files generated from pyani

+$genus-summary.csv # contains summary statistics for each genome.
+Columns 5-8 are in nucleotide mismatches between the genomes' 16S genes, TotalDiv is the cummulative shannon index

+    #GCF     Genus   Species #16S    Mean    SD      Min     Max   TotalDiv

-The tree files can be used in any treeviewer or R. The meta.csv file is formatted for CLC, but is just a table and can be used for other treeviewers supporting annotation.
+The tree files are just newick-files and can be used in any treeviewer or R. The meta.csv file is formatted for CLC, but is just a table and can be used for other treeviewers supporting annotation.